 Specialist routes available in Biology and Chemistry

-- Accredited by The Chartered Society of Forensic Sciences, BSc(Hons) Forensic Science at UWE Bristol will give you the academic knowledge, practical experience and first-class professional skills that will fast-track your future.
+Accredited by The Chartered Society of Forensic Sciences, this course gives you a compelling mix of academic knowledge, practical experience and advanced skills to fast-track your career.

 Watch: The learning and teaching experience